tillitis/dev-tillitis/hugo/content/tools/_index.md

 One caveat for llvm is that it is "keg-only", which means it was not symlinked into `/opt/homebrew`, and we then need to do it ourselves.

-The esiest way is to add
+The easiest way is to add

 ```
 export PATH="/opt/homebrew/opt/llvm/bin:$PATH"
 ```

-to your your `.zshrc` or equvivalent.
+to your your `.zshrc` or equivalent.
 The key is that we add `llvm` from brew in `PATH` before `llvm` provided by macOS.
 Just remember that if you use `llvm` provided by macOS for other projetcs this can create issues.
 Another way would be to explicitly specify which to use